 > Option to sleep one night in a Berber Tent

-- Arrive at Marrakesh Menara airport and welcomed by our local representative.
+- Arrive at Marrakesh Menara airport, where you are welcomed by our local representative.
 Assistance and transfer to your hotel.

 - Dinner and accommodation